 — The fatigue factor usually kicks in about Friday and lasts at least through the weekend, but I think I’m faring better because I learned I need to drink and eat as much as I possibly can.
 Dehydration got me big time last week.
 We’ll see this week.
 I haven’t experienced that kind of exhaustion, with dehydration maybe being the big culprit, since being a wildland firefighter more than 40 years ago.

-. — The other hugely mitigating detail about five-days-a-week treatment is that the cancer center staff, both in oncology and radiation oncology, are unfailing comforting and encouraging.
+— The other hugely mitigating detail about five-days-a-week treatment is that the cancer center staff, both in oncology and radiation oncology, are always comforting and encouraging.
 Doctors and nurses are veteran and pros.
 I like and trust them all.
 They smooth the road greatly.
 And I figure that following their instruction is the biggest contribution I can make to making this course of treatment work.
-Despite the slight sensation of a smoking hole in my chest, and constant sunburn, I am almost happy to go in and see these folks five mornings a week.
+Despite the sensations of a smoking hole in my chest and constant sunburn, I am almost happy to go in and see these folks five mornings a week.

 — My chief feeling today — Friday and the end of another treatment week — is that someone whacked me behind the knees with a baseball bat.
 The weakness in the knees seems to wobble up to my brain.
 At this point, stupid TV probably is a safer bet than trying to write.

 — Some radiation and chemo veterans keep telling me it’s going to get worse.
 I sympathize with their experience — and I’m told every case is different — but so far all I can say is that I feel lucky for the teams I’ve got treating me and how I’m feeling along the way.
 And I am by no means gloating.
-I can tell in my weekly visits to the infusion room, where we get chemo, that there are others having a harder time than I. My only treatment for prostate cancer 13 years was surgery, and I am new to this radiation and chemo experience.
+I can tell in my weekly visits to the infusion room, where we get chemo, that there are others having a harder time than I. My only treatment for prostate cancer 13 years was surgery — a radical prostatectomy — and I am new to this radiation and chemo experience.

 . — I exaggerate a bit when I talk about my new job.
 I am not retired from the Journal quite yet — it’s looking like the end of May — but I am not at my desk in Albuquerque or stalking the halls in Santa Fe.
 The closest I’ve come to working in more than a month is an occasional lunch with bosses or friends and making a suggestion or two from the sidelines.
 My employers and company benefits have enabled me to take time to focus solely on the cancer deal.
 And as probably every retiring 65-year-old realizes, you never were a one-man band to begin with.
 I hope that before this, I always reflected awareness of my colleagues’ competence.
 Shame on me if I didn’t.